tymyrddin/red/source/docs/planning/scoping.md

 compromise administrative accounts?

 With an unknown-environment (black box) test, the pentester is typically responsible for discovering target services, and in some cases even the target IP addresses.
-If so, you run the risk of performing the test on an unauthorised IP address or system owned by someone else.
+If so, we run the risk of performing the test on an unauthorised IP address or system owned by someone else.

-Even with a black box test you want the customer to give you the target IP addresses and domain names so that you can be sure you have proper authorisations.
+Even with a black box test we want the customer to give us the target IP addresses and domain names so that we can be sure we have proper authorisations.

 ## List the in-scope assets